MattiaFontana4/TileBitmaskGen/README.md

 # TileBitmaskGen

 TileBitmaskGen is a work-in-progress .NET 8 (C# 12) library for generating bitmask values and code for tile-based systems.
-The project aims to provide both programmatic tools and a graphical user interface to simplify the creation and export of tile bitmask data.
+The solution provides both a reusable library and a WinForms application to simplify the creation and export of tile bitmask data.

 ---

 ## Prerequisites